Blue Panther: Return to CMLL (1997–present)

-In 1998, Panther teamed with Dr. Wagner Jr. and his real-life nephew Black Warrior to form "Los Laguneros" The team won a tournament to win the vacant CMLL World Trios Championship.
-In 1999, Panther and Wagner teamed to feud with Negro Casas and El Hijo del Santo over the CMLL World Tag Team Championship with an unsuccessful title challenge in September of that year.
-In 2000 and 2001, Los Laguneros successfully defended their titles against Los Villanos (Villano III, IV, and V) and the team of Negro Casas, Emilio Charles Jr., and Tarzan Boy while Blue Panther had a singles feud with Olímpico.

-In 2002, Black Warrior left Los Laguneros and the trios championship was vacated.
-Fuerza Guerrera replaced Black Warrior on the team, and they won another tournament for the CMLL World Trios title but they reigned for only three months before dropping the titles to Black Warrior, Atlantis, and Mr. Niebla.
-Over time, Blue Panther was getting booked more as a técnico (face) and began to team with former rivals, Atlantis, Lizmark Jr., and Mr. Niebla as La Ola Azul ("The Blue Wave") in a feud with Los Guerreros del Infierno.
-In 2004, Atlantis and Blue Panther defeated Último Guerrero and Rey Bucanero to win the CMLL World Tag Team Championship.
-Three months after successfully defending the title against Olímpico and Rey Bucanero, Atlantis and Panther lost the championship to the team of Averno and Mephisto in April 2005.
-When Atlantis turned rudo, Panther feuded with him intermittently and the two often ripped at each other's masks, hinting at a possible mask vs. mask match.
-On September 19, 2008, he lost his mask to Villano V. He was unmasked as Genaro Vázquez Nevarez.
+In 1998, Panther teamed with Dr. Wagner Jr. and his real-life nephew Black Warrior to form "Los Laguneros", defeating Bestia Salvaje, Scorpio Jr. and Zumbido in a tournament final on December 18 to win the vacant CMLL World Trios Championship.
+In April 1999, Panther and Último Guerrero won that year's Torneo Gran Alternativa ("Great Alternative Tournament").
+The trios championship was vacated in 2002 after Black Warrior left Los Laguneros.
+Guerrera replaced Black Warrior on the team, which won another tournament for it; they reigned for only three months before dropping the titles to Black Warrior, Atlantis and Mr. Niebla.
+Blue Panther soon transitioned into a técnico and began teaming with Atlantis, Lizmark Jr. and Mr. Niebla as La Ola Azul ("The Blue Wave"), feuding with Los Guerreros del Infierno.
+In 2004, Atlantis and Blue Panther defeated Guerrero and Rey Bucanero to win the CMLL World Tag Team Championship, which they held until losing it to Averno and Mephisto in April 2005.
+When Atlantis turned rudo, Panther feuded with him intermittently, and the two often ripped at each other's masks, hinting at a possible mask vs. mask match.
+At the CMLL 75th Anniversary Show on September 19, 2008, Blue Panther lost his mask to Villano V, thus forcing him to state his birth name, Genaro Vázquez Nevarez.